Enigmatic-Smile/docs/offers/README.md

 ---

-## Adding Locations
+## Linking Locations

+Before an Offer goes live and starts qualifying transactions, you will need to link locations to the Offer.
+You can do that by using the dashboard and clicking on the options menu for a location and then clicking on 'Link to Offer'.

-To move your new Offer out of the Pending group to All-set (if `startDate` is in the future) or Live (if `startDate` is in the past), you must add at least one location.
-You can use the [Link Location to Offer](https://reference.fidel.uk/reference#add-location-to-offer) API endpoint for each location to be added to the offer.
+Alternatively, you can use the [Link Location to Offer](https://reference.fidel.uk/reference#add-location-to-offer) API endpoint to link any location to an Offer.

 ## Qualification

 When an offer is live, each transaction made by a linked card on a location linked to the offer will be analysed against the offer parameters and can qualify or not qualify for the offer.

 In both cases, an offer object is appended to the original transaction object containing the qualification result data.
 In case the transaction qualifies, `cashback` and `performanceFee` amounts are calculated and the `qualified` property is set to `true`.
-If the transactions does not qualify, `cashback` and `performanceFee` amounts will be `0`, the `qualified` property set to `null` and a message explaining why the offer did not qualify is set in the `message` property.
+If the transactions does not qualify, `cashback` and `performanceFee` amounts will be `0`, the `qualified` property set to `false` and a message explaining why the offer did not qualify is set in the `message` property.
 You can see examples for qualified and non-qualified transactions below.

 ```json
 fileName:qualified-transaction.json